Last updated: ET

 Still valid: ET

 Lithuania - Exercise normal security precautions

 There is no nationwide advisory in effect for Lithuania.
 Exercise normal security precautions.

-The crime rate is low.
-However, petty crime (mugging, purse snatching) occurs, particularly on public transport and in bars and restaurants.
-Foreigners are often targeted.
+The crime rate is low; however, violent crime, including mugging, does occur.
+Petty crime, such as pickpocketing and purse snatching, also occurs, particularly on public transport and in bars and restaurants.

 Spiked food and drinks

 Never leave food or drinks unattended or in the care of strangers.
 Be wary of accepting snacks, beverages, gum or cigarettes from new acquaintances, as these items may contain drugs that could put you at risk of sexual assault and robbery.
 This may be of particular concern at bus and railway stations.

 Credit card fraud occurs, particularly in areas frequented by tourists.
 When using your card, ensure that it remains in view and that you retain your transaction copy along with the carbon paper, should there be one.